ustart-dev/ustart/docs/docs/commands.md

 Options | Default | Description
 ------- | ------- | -----------
-`project-name` |  | Name of the project's folder.
-If no value is provided the CLI will use the current folder,  but it requires an empty one with NO package.json.
+`project-name` |  | Project name.
+The CLI will create the folder.
 `--mongoose` &#124; `--no--mongoose` |  | Set to install or not install mongoose during initialization.
 If no option is provided the CLI will prompt for a value.
 `--sequelize` &#124; `--no--sequelize` |  | Set to install or not install sequelize support during initialization.
 If no option is provided the CLI will prompt for a value.
 `--shield` &#124; `--no--shield` |  | Set to install or not install permission layer (graphql-shield) during initialization.
 If no option is provided the CLI will prompt for a value.
+`--assumeyes, --y` |  | Assume yes; assume that the answer to any question which would be asked is yes.
+`--assumeno, --n` |  | Assume no; assume that the answer to any question which would be asked is no.

 ### `ustart build`